 Obviously, you also need to pay for insurance, which will cost you between AU$30 and AU$50 per month.
 And once a year you need to pay for the Rego, which is to extend the registration of your car and also includes very basic insurance.

-Keep in mind that, when you leave Australia, you can sell your car or Van again and part of your expenses will return.
+Keep in mind that, when you leave Australia, you can sell your car or van again and part of your expenses will be made back.